 Most RVs on roads and camping grounds today are fitted with analog thermostats; it is one of the ways that automakers ensure the RVs come to you at a lower retail price.
-These old fashioned thermostats can only be adjusted minimally, they are inaccurate most of the time and they come cheap.
-However, if you need to control your heating and air conditioning system in your RV accurately, you need a smart thermostat for RV.
+These old-fashioned thermostats can only be adjusted minimally, they are inaccurate most of the time and they come cheap.
+However, if you need to control your heating and air conditioning system in your RV accurately, you need to upgrade to a digital or smart thermostat for your RV.

-This guides shows you how to pick the best smart thermostat for your RV.
+This guide shows you how to pick the best smart thermostat for your RV.